Jonatandb/csharp-crud-api_net7/README.md

 }
 ```

-### To test the users endpoints, open a browser and go to the following URLs:
+### To test the Users endpoints, open a browser and go to the following URL:
 - http://localhost:5000/swagger/index.html